 The WeatherTec Command & Control Room is the heart of the system monitoring and operating all ionization sites.
 Meteorologists, climatologists, IT experts, atmospheric physicists and engineers work together to prepare the best forecast to ensure real time control of the operations.
 Customized high-resolution weather models are applied in collaboration with local meteorological institutions.

 For his outstanding scientific contribution in the water sector, His Royal Highness, King Carl XVI Gustaf of Sweden awarded Prof. Wilderer the "Stockholm Water Prize", the so-called "Water Nobel Prize" in 2003.

 Prof. Wilderer still dedicates his scientific work to the effective use of water, as well as to the creation and preservation of a healthy water cycle.
-He personally witnessed WeatherTec’s projects in Australia and the UAE.
+He personally was observer of WeatherTec’s projects in Australia and the UAE.

 Peter Wilderer is Co-Founder of IESP, an EASA-Institute for Advanced Studies on Earth System Preservation, searching for solutions to cross-boundary environmental crises.
 He is member of the European Academy of Sciences and Arts, an association of 31 Nobel Price Laureates and over 2000 eminent scientists.

 Prof. Wilderer is Professor Emeritus of Excellence for Water Quality and Waste Management at the TU Munich.
 He is founding member of the European Water Partnership (EWP).

 Prof. Dr. Anton Mangstl is an agricultural scientist and is a specialist in agrarian informatics and knowledge management.